rsmets/personal-site/src/content/work/agentic-ai-video-chat.md

 ### Implementation

-I forked and contributed back to a project, [LiveVideoChat](https://github.com/rsmets/LiveVideoChat), which the Eliza creator, Steve Hug, forked from Simli's older example app repo.
+I forked and contributed back to a project, [LiveVideoChat](https://github.com/rsmets/LiveVideoChat), which the Eliza creator, Shaw Walters, forked from Simli's older example app repo.

 It requires an Eliza instance running the "Direct" client for API interfacing.
 It also requires a Simli AI, OpenAI, and ElevenLabs API key.